mycred/myCRED/readme.txt

 NEW - Added support into Badges for wooCommerce purchase reward.
 NEW - Added %rank_title% template tag support in Email Notifications.
 NEW - Added attributes in mycred_transfer shortcode.
+FIX - mycred_history shortcode pagination not working properly when cache enabled.
+FIX - Ranks weren't working properly on the current balance.
+FIX - mycred_sell_this shortcode not working in the bbPress topic FIX - The central deposit missing log entry in some cases.
 TWEAK - Removed deprecated functions.
 TWEAK - Code Improvement.
 TWEAK - Improve styling of mycred_transfer shortcode.
-FIX - mycred_history shortcode pagination not working properly when cache enabled.
-FIX - Ranks weren't working properly on the current balance.
-FIX - mycred_sell_this shortcode not working in the bbPress topic FIX - The central deposit missing log entry in some cases.

 = 2.0.2 =
 New - Added compatibility for multiple currencies in CashCred Paypal addon Fix - Php erros in myCred woocommerce gateway
 Fix - Points on daily visit hooks not working in some conditions Fix - myCred CashCred multisite issues
-Improvement - license system
+TWEAK - license system

 = 2.0.1 =
 FIX - myCred membership license not activating for members